AGENDA

 Presenter: Noelle Browning, MSW, LCSW, University of Georgia (Veterinary Teaching Hospital)

-Track 2 - SALON 5: Animal Disaster Coordination: Enhancing Preparedness and Response For Animal Welfare Professionals.
+Track 2: Animal Disaster Coordination: Enhancing Preparedness and Response For Animal Welfare Professionals.

 Join us for an engaging and interactive workshop designed specifically for animal law enforcement, animal emergency managers, and professionals within the animal industry.
 This comprehensive session will focus on disaster resource management, equipping you with critical problem-solving tactics to effectively handle both anticipated and unforeseen disasters in your community.
 In this workshop, you will evaluate and respond to various disaster scenarios; and gain valuable insights and feedback to enhance your preparedness and response.
 If you don’t have a disaster plan, don’t worry!
 We’ll provide a template at the end of the workshop.
 Prepare yourself and your organization to face disasters with confidence and competence.
 Don’t miss this opportunity to refine your disaster response strategies and ensure the safety and well-being of animals in your care.

-Track 3 - SALON 4: De-escalation of difficult interactions: A preventative approach.
+Track 3: De-escalation of difficult interactions: A preventative approach.

 How do you approach a difficult situation that minimizes escalation at the beginning?
 Here we will discuss techniques and information on how to successfully de-escalate volatile situations in the field or office.
 We will provide tactics to minimize behaviors in people your staff interact with, how to anticipate and defuse these situations with individuals or groups and what to do when de-escalation fails.